Queens DACA Immigration Lawyer Serving Throughout New York

 New York DACA Immigration Lawyers Serving Queens County and Surrounding Counties

-There is a new policy that will grant qualified immigrants the opportunity to live free from fear of deportation and allow them to work legally.
-This exciting new development brings hope to immigrants and their families.
-Formerly known as the DREAM Act, the Deferred Action for Childhood Arrivals (DACA) can now be used to help children pursue their dreams of staying in America and attaining lawful citizenship papers.
+The Deferred Action for Childhood arrivals (DACA) program grants qualified immigrants the opportunity to live free from fear of deportation and allow them to work legally.
+Formerly known as the DREAM Act, the Deferred Action for Childhood Arrivals, DACA program can be used to help children pursue their dreams of staying in America and attaining lawful citizenship papers.

 To qualify under DACA, an individual must: